 About forty-five minutes later, still caught up in my dark thoughts, I reached Cacadulu and stopped the Ford outside the parking lot.
 Sandra’s Porsche was nowhere in sight, and when I stepped out of my car and walked into the hotel, I didn’t find its owner behind the reception desk either.

-I turned on the lights and approached the mess to get a better look.
+I turned on the lights and approached the mess for a better look.
 In the bright light, the situation didn’t actually seem so terrible.
 Apart from the toothpaste and the sugar, Lara had also used something green and sticky, and the mixture, although disgusting, definitely didn’t look like blood now.
 The cleaning lady would probably swear for two days in a row when she saw it, but she would eventually clean it without suspecting anything.

 My cab driver turned out to be a Punjabi, as he proudly informed me when we set off, and he wore such a huge turban decorated with a fake diamond and a peacock feather that I could barely see the front windshield behind it.
 The man stomped on the gas right away and hurled the car forward, but strangely enough, he kept shaking his head inexplicably the entire time as he drove.
 And he also never stopped talking!
 I found the combination of the two very disturbing because he didn’t seem to pay enough attention to his job, and his turban jigged so wildly that at some point, I feared—quite reasonably, I think—it would jump off his head and settle on mine.

 About twenty-five minutes later, we reached our destination, and he had to stop the car.
-He totally forgot to ask for his money, though, and he only stared in the rearview mirror, hypnotized and unable to move or speak.
+He completely forgot to ask for his money, though, and only stared in the rearview mirror, hypnotized and unable to move or speak.
 To distract him for a moment and give Jill a chance to survive, I pulled a twenty-dollar bill out of my wallet and shoved it into his hands, after which I pushed my date outside.
-Then I stepped out too, and we hurried to the bar, where I finally sighed, relieved.
+Then I stepped out, too, and we hurried to the bar, where I finally sighed, relieved.

 By the way, Midnight Ride hadn’t changed much from what I remembered when Lara and I visited it more than a week ago.
 After hanging around Cacadulu and Eternity for so long, I had forgotten how refreshingly weird the place was.
 It was already crowded, and in the main hall, a bunch of hookers attacked us right away, pulling me in different directions.
 They tried to persuade me to a threesome, foursome, gangbang, anal, dominance, bukkake, and all the other configurations and sexual deviations that came to mind, even though I already had company.
 I was rather annoyed by their nagging and roughly pushed them away because they obviously wouldn’t give up.
-I thought my brutal gesture would alienate my girl, but that wasn’t the case—she was actually very impressed by my approach.
+I thought my brutal gesture would alienate my girl, but that wasn’t the case—she was actually impressed by my rough approach.

 “You’re so tough!”
 She cried in my ear, expressing her high opinion of me, when we finally walked away from them.
 “Your species is going extinct these days!”